 10-6 over Tennessee in Birmingham.
 It was huge, Amazin even.
-The Vols were No. 4 and three touchdown favorites and had All-American linebackers and the nation’s longest winning streak and a great dual-threat-ish black quarterback named Condredge Holloway, one of the first black quarterback Auburn’s defense faced, which may or may not have had something to do with the all-out assault he suffered through to devastating effect.
+The Vols were No. 4 and three touchdown favorites and had All-American linebackers and the nation’s longest winning streak and a great dual-threat-ish black quarterback named Condredge Holloway, one of the first black quarterbacks Auburn’s defense faced, which may or may not have had something to do with the all-out assault he suffered to devastating effect.

 From the Oct.
 10, 1972 issue of Birmingham News: